 3. Stop Playing The Comparison Game

-Judgement, comparison, labels are all bad.
+Judgment, comparison, and labels are all bad.
 It’s not good to judge and label others and the same goes for judging and labeling ourselves When we do, we are inviting that inner critic to come out.
 There is nothing good that comes from comparing yourself to others.
 After all, you probably don’t have the entire picture.
 You don’t know what troubles another person has in their life.
 Or how edited (or even fake) a photo on Instagram might be.
 So when you find yourself playing the comparison game, just stop yourself.
-Close out or even delete Instagram, snooze the profile on Facebook that makes you feel less than.“Don’t compare your behind the scenes to someone else’s highlight reel.”
+Close out or even delete Instagram, or snooze the profile on Facebook that makes you feel less than.“Don’t compare your behind the scenes to someone else’s highlight reel.”
 Click To Tweet

 4. Embrace Your Imperfections & Learn From Your Mistakes